 Because of our work on the Amazon Pay extension for Adobe Commerce, we’ve been beta testing and working with 2.4.4 for the last three months.
 Working with PHP 8 and the new performance improvements and support for search options is great.

 We’re already discussing upgrade plans for clients in May-June in our Run State support program.
-We have not tried to upgrade any merchant sites to it as of this writing, but we’re expecting to start that in April 2022.

 Now is a good time to put a game plan together for 2.4.4 to avoid.
 The worst situation for you as a merchant is going to be trying to rush an upgrade of your core ecommerce platform through in October.
 Now is a good time to put a game plan together for this.